craftcms/docs/docs/5.x/system/elements.md

 [Entries](../reference/element-types/entries.md) (using the _Structure_ section type) and [Categories](../reference/element-types/categories.md) support a hierarchical view mode on their indexes.
 Elements in structures track their relative position among siblings, and can be easily relocated by dragging-and-dropping <Icon kind="move" /> their row in an index.
 Reordering is still possible, even when the structure is limited to a single level.

 ::: tip
-Use the **View** menu to switch back into structure mode for an index.
+Use the **View** menu to switch back into structure mode on an index.
 :::

 ### Actions